achieve-dream1221/yap/README.md

 (or `yap-lite` or any other combination of features).

-Enabling `self-replace` or `portable` on installed builds is not recommended or supported.
+Avoid enabling the `self-replace` or `portable` features on installed builds!

 # Usage